MayukhSobo/scaffold/README.md

   - **UPX compression** for ultra-small binaries (up to 85% size reduction).
 - **🐳 Docker Ready**: Multi-stage `Dockerfile` for small, secure production images.
 - **🎛️ Centralized Binary Naming**: Easily manage binary names from a single variable in the `Taskfile`.
-- **📖 Self-Documenting**: Includes a `task help` command for a detailed overview of all available tasks.
+- **📖 Self-Documenting**: Includes a `task help:help` command for a detailed overview of all available tasks.

 ---